 This business is listed under the Local Business category in the United States Local Business Directory on BestYell.com.
-You can rely on our directory for reliable and verified business listings across the USA.
+You can count on our directory for trustworthy and verified business listings across the USA.

-Stay connected with Ted's Pawn, Norwood Ohio through their Facebook Page.
+Follow Ted's Pawn, Norwood Ohio through their Facebook Page.
 Connect with them for updates, promotions, and more information about their services.

 Ted's Pawn opened in 1970 as Ted's Market, a corner grocery store.
 As of 1984, Ted's has operated as a family owned pawn shop.